Skip to main content

 Speakers:

-• Chair: Arnab Dutt OBE, Divine Ox & Federation of Small Businesses
+• Chair: Arnab Dutt OBE, National Policy Champion for Procurement & Social Value, Federation of Small Businesses

 The bottom of the Social Value iceberg: Business supply chains